 The first time I had this drink was in the exclusive members only St. Louis establishment by the same name.
 The Blood and Sand restaurant is located in downtown St. Louis at 1500 St. Charles Street.

 The Blood and Sand cocktail was first created during the Prohibition era (1920-1933).
-This libation that came out around the time the 1922 Rudolph Valentino movie:
+This libation came out shortly the Rudolph Valentino 1922 bullfighting movie Blood and Sand.
+The scotch represents the blood and the orange juice the sand.

 However it wasn’t until Harry Craddock included it in his famous Savoy Cocktail Book (England 1930) that the libation started to pick up steam in the American speak easies.

-Using the juice of blood oranges and it’s deep color help keep it linked to it’s name.
+Using the juice of blood oranges and its deep color help keep it linked to its name.
 Interestingly, this is one of the few classic mixed drinks that actually includes Scotch.
+If blood oranges are not available, using

 Blood and Sand Cocktail Recipe